kedacore/keda-docs/content/docs/2.13/authentication-providers/aws.md

 In this case, KEDA will use its own role to assume the workload role (and to use workload's role attached policies).
 This scenario is a bit more complex because we need to establish a trusted relationship between both roles and we need to grant to KEDA's role the permission to assume other roles.

-This is how KEDA's role policy could look:
+This is an example of how KEDA's role policy could look like:

 ```json
 {